SharadGitHub/DLoptimizers/README.md

 # DLoptimizers
 This is the implementation of various Deep learning optimizers using PyTorch.
-SGD
+SGD,
-SGD with Momemtum
+SGD with Momemtum,
-Nesterov Momemtum
+Nesterov Momemtum,
-Adagrad
+Adagrad,
-RMSprop
+RMSprop,
-Adam
+Adam,
-AdaMax
+AdaMax,
 AMSGrad